 Before trimming, give your beard a quick wash with a beard shampoo and conditioner, then dry it.
 Working with a fresh beard is best.

 To ensure your trimming is consistent, we recommend getting your beard brush and running it through the hairs a couple of times so each one is facing the same direction and stands up from its follicles.

-Use the clippers on your beard trimmer to trim your preferred length.
-We recommend starting with a longer clip first to prevent trimming too short on the first run, then slowly working your way through the lengths if you want the beard to be shorter.
+Use a beard trimmer to trim your preferred length.
+We recommend starting with a longer setting first to prevent trimming too short on the first run, then slowly working your way through the lengths if you want the beard to be shorter.